codurance/site/_posts/2018-09-18-the-functional-style-part-4.md

 ```

 and then it is a simple matter of iterating the instruction sequence, keeping track of the robot state as we go, and
-calling `do-step` on each instruction and interim robot state:
+calling `do-step` on each instruction to get the next robot state:

 ```clojure
 (defn simulate [steps initial-robot]